 When was Stanford Founded?

 When was Stanford founded?
-The Leland Stanford Junior Institution, more popularly referred to as Stanford University, is a private university that can be found in the city of Stanford, California.
-It is situated 37 miles southeast of San Francisco and 20 miles northwest of San Jose.
-Stanford University is located in the center of Silicon Valley and is immediately adjacent to the city of Palo Alto, California.
+Stanford University, formally known as The Leland Stanford Junior Institution, was founded in 1885.
+Located in Stanford, California, the private university is situated 37 miles southeast of San Francisco and 20 miles northwest of San Jose.
+It finds itself at the heart of Silicon Valley and directly next to Palo Alto, California.

-So, When was Stanford founded?
-On November 11, 1885, the founding grant for the University was put down, and on November 14, 1885, the first Board of Trustees received the grant.
-The laying of the cornerstone took place on May 14, 1887, and the university’s official opening took place on October 1, 1891.
-At that time, there were 559 students enrolled, and tuition was free.
-There were 15 faculty members, seven of whom came from Cornell University.
+The founding grant for the university was laid on November 11, 1885, with the first Board of Trustees receiving it on November 14, 1885.
+The cornerstone was set on May 14, 1887, and Stanford officially opened its doors on October 1, 1891.
+At that time, there were 559 students enrolled, and tuition was free, with 15 faculty members, seven of whom were from Cornell University.

-Young Herbert Hoover, who would go on to become the 30th President of the United States, was a member of Stanford’s very first class of students.
-Hoover would later assert that he was the university’s very first student ever, based on the fact that he was the very first person in the very first class to sleep in the dormitory.
-The university was initially designed to be open to both male and female students, but for many years it enforced a strict quota on the number of female students who could enroll.
+Among Stanford’s inaugural class was young Herbert Hoover, who later became the 30th President of the United States.
+He claimed to be the university’s very first student, based on the distinction of being the first person in the first class to sleep in the dormitory.
+Since the time Stanford was founded, it was originally designed to admit both male and female students, but for many years, it maintained a stringent quota on the number of women who could enroll.

 Olmsted conceived of the overall layout for the campus and its buildings, and he decided against constructing them on a hillside in favor of a more practical flatland location.
 Then, Charles Allerton Coolidge developed this concept in the style of his late mentor, Henry Hobson Richardson, in the Richardsonian Romanesque style, which is characterized by rectangular stone buildings linked by arcades of half-circle arches.
 This style is also known as the Richardsonian Gothic style.